tbrowder/Raku-Modules/README.md

 ### Install a curated set of modules for public use

 A list of modules the author uses is in `%?RESOURCES`, but another list may be provided if desired.
-The input list must be is a text file with one module name per line (along with any adverbs desired).
+The input list must be a text file with one module name per line (along with any adverbs desired).

 ### Install zef for a user